 Insert the following after the 1st paragraph:

-If dot11HECCAIndicationMode is present, the channel-list parameter in a PHY-CCA.indication primitive may contain per20bitmap.
-Otherwise, the channel-list parameter in a PHY-CCA.indication primitive does not contain per20bitmap.

-If dot11HECCAIndicationMode(#20501) is present, the channel-list parameter in a PHY-CCA.indication primitive contains the following:

-primary if dot11HECCAIndicationMode is singleelement or per20bitmap

-secondary, secondary40, or secondary80 if dot11HECCAIndicationMode is singleelement

-per20bitmap if dot11HECCAIndicationMode is per20bitmap or per20bitmapsifs

-An HE STA shall set dot11HECCAIndicationMode to singleelement except as follows:

-The STA shall set dot11HECCAIndicationMode(#20501) to per20bitmap to obtain the CCA status (see 27.3.19.6.5 (Per 20 MHz CCA sensitivity)) for each of the 20 MHz subchannels if the STA intends to transmit an HE MU PPDU with preamble puncturing.
+If the per20bitmap parameter is present, it indicates the busy/idle status of each of the 20 MHz subchannels that comprise the operating channel width.

-The STA shall set dot11HECCAIndicationMode(#20501) to 2 (per20bitmapsifs) to obtain the CCA status (see 27.3.19.6.5 (Per 20 MHz CCA sensitivity)) for each of the 20 MHz subchannels during the SIFS that follows the reception of a Trigger frame addressed to the STA and that has the CS Required subfield equal to 1 (see 26.5.2.5 (UL MU CS mechanism)).

 CCA sensitivity for the primary 20 MHz channel

 TGax editor: change as follows:

-If dot11HECCAIndicationMode(#20501) is equal to either 0 (singleelement) or 1 (per20bitmap), the PHY shall issue a PHY-CCA.indication(BUSY, {primary}) primitive if one of the conditions listed in Table 27-53 (Conditions for CCA BUSY on the primary 20 MHz) is met in an otherwise idle 20 MHz, 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz operating channel width.
+The PHY shall issue a PHY-CCA.indication(BUSY, {primary}, per20bitmap) primitive if one of the conditions listed in Table 27-53 (Conditions for CCA BUSY on the primary 20 MHz) is met in an otherwise idle 20 MHz, 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz operating channel width.
 With >90% probability, the PHY shall detect the start of a PPDU that occupies at least the primary 20 MHz channel under the conditions listed in Table 27-53 (Conditions for CCA BUSY on the primary 20 MHz) within a period of aCCATime (see 21.4.4 (VHT PHY)) and hold the CCA signal busy (PHY-CCA.indication(BUSY, channel-list) primitive) for the duration of the PPDU, unless it receives a CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 26.10 (Spatial reuse operation).